Return to Burma: Production

-Director Midi Z made Return to Burma in a realistic style close to documentary from the perspective of a Myanmar Chinese.
+Director Midi Z made Return to Burma realistically close to documentary from the perspective of a Myanmar Chinese.
 The film is mostly based on his own experiences.
 He takes the audience into the struggles and displacements of Myanmar society, presenting the changing Myanmar and the real conditions and life situations of its people.
 Growing up in Myanmar, Midi Z does not shy away from the issue of "poverty" in Myanmar.
-He believes that as an artist, especially from the position of a director, it is the fundamental duty to confront these poverty or evil aspects.
+He believes that as an artist, especially as a director, it is the fundamental duty to confront these poverty or evil aspects.
 Obtaining licenses for filming in Myanmar is not easy, so Midi Z takes matters into his own hands and personally operates the camera to capture the shots for this film.
 The handheld camera's instability and the race against time create a unique atmosphere in his films.

 Midi Z admitted that the inspiration for this film came from his own emotional experience when he returned to his hometown after ten years of absence.
 Through his personal insights, the film also captures the collective spirit of Myanmar during the transitional period of opening up and democratization, earning Midi Z the recognition as the successor to the tradition of realistic storytelling in Taiwanese cinema, as praised by programmers at the Vancouver International Film Festival.

-In the movie, there is a scene where Shin-Hong brought two books of literature to a man he had met for 12 years: Rabindranath Tagore's Selected Poems of Tagore and Gao Xingjian’s One Man’s Bible.
+In the movie, there is a scene where Shin-Hong brought two books of literature to a man he had not met in 12 years: Rabindranath Tagore's Selected Poems of Tagore and Gao Xingjian’s One Man’s Bible.
 The man is Midi Z’s real classmate in junior middle school, who was very talented in writing.
 The man became a teacher, had a wife and a child, and lived an ordinary life.
 He had no leisure to write poems after the birth of his child.
 To make a living in Myanmar left him no room for art.
-In an interview Midi Z expresses his intention to identify what art is.
+In an interview, Midi Z expresses his intention to identify what art is.
 He believes that the works of great authors are often born out of struggles or pain, as the blurb for One Man’s Bible read aloud by the teacher in the film.

 The character Wang Hing-Hong’s name is actually the actor’s real name.
-He is also the executive producer of this film Wang Fu-Ang.
+He is also the executive producer of this film, Wang Fu-Ang.
 He actually had no interest in acting in the film.
-But Myanmar was too dangerous at the time of the film’s production, he could not find any actor who would risk his life, so he took the role.
+But Myanmar was too dangerous at the time of the film’s production; he could not find any actor who would risk his life, so he took the role.